FranciscoMessina00/Lars-2.0/README.md

 # Lars-2.0

-Lars-2.0 is a Windows-compatible VST3 plugin and standalone application designed for music drum demixing: it intelligently separates drum tracks from the rest of a song, making remixing, production, sampling, and musical practice easier.
+Lars-2.0 is a Windows-compatible VST3 plugin and standalone application designed for drum demixing in music tracks.
+Developed by students at Politecnico di Milano, it intelligently separates drum elements from the rest of a song, making remixing, production, sampling, and musical practice easier.

----
+This is the second version of Lars — the first drum demixing plugin created by students of Politecnico di Milano.

 ## 🎵 Description